Avature/lxd-image-server/README.md

 ### Publish a new image ###

-Create a image container and publish:
+Now, any client can create a image container and publish it on the master server.
+[Here]9https://ubuntu.com/blog/publishing-lxd-images):

 ```bash
 lxc launch lxc:ubuntu/bionic/amd64 n1